 8. Vitek’s BBQ (1600 Speight Avenue)

 This was by far our favorite meal in Waco – delicious BBQ.
-Rumor is the owners are friends with Chip and Jo, and I later learned via the Magnolia website, the watch party for the pilot episode of Fixer Upper was at Vitek’s.
+Rumor is the owners are friends with Chip and Jo, and I later learned via the Magnolia website that the watch party for the pilot episode of Fixer Upper was at Vitek’s.

 The mac and cheese was DELICIOUS.
 Like I wish I had an entire plate of it in front of me right now.
 OMG it was good.
 The pulled pork was also good, and Kalen got the infamous Gut Pak, which is a huge pile of meat, Fritos, cheese, beans, pickles and BBQ sauce.
 It was awesome.